How would you describe yourself, introvert or extrovert?

-The fact is, introversion is something that tends to go hand-in-hand with an Empath’s journey.
-Even if you started life exhibiting more extrovert ways, the way the world makes an Empath ‘feel’ can trigger or build introvert leanings such as: a regular need for solitude, not enjoying spending time around people, experiencing social aggravation when around crowds, etc.
+If you started life exhibiting more extrovert ways, the way the world makes you ‘feel’ can trigger or build introvert leanings, such as: a regular need for solitude, not enjoying spending time around people, experiencing social aggravation when around crowds, etc.

-Many introvert Empaths, or those who sit in between the spectrum of introvert and extrovert as an ambivert, often feel that some of their introvert ways hold them back in life.
+Sadly, many Empaths, or those who sit in between the spectrum of introvert and extrovert as an ambivert, often feel that their introvert ways can hold them back in life.

-Generally speaking, most Empaths go through a stage of excessive introversion at some point in their life, especially around times of awakening, spiritual development or major life transitions (extreme introversion can also be a sign of major imbalance or even nutrition deficiency please see this post for more information), it tends to be part of their journey of evolvement.
-Introvert ways also become more apparent with age.
+Generally speaking, most Empaths go through a stage of excessive introversion at some point in their life, especially around times of awakening, spiritual development or major life transitions (extreme introversion can also be a sign of major imbalance or even nutrition deficiency, please see this post for more information), it tends to be part of their path of evolvement.
+Introvert ways also become more clear with age.

-But having introvert traits, in this extrovert-driven world, often brings challenges and hurdles to overcome.
-So much so, it can leave many Empaths feeling out of place, as though they’ve been dumped into a world where the rules have been written for everyone else.
+Having introvert traits, in this extrovert-driven world, often brings challenges and hurdles to overcome.
+So much so, it can leave many Empaths feeling out-of-place, as though they’ve been dumped into a reality where the rules have been written for everyone else.
 It’s a world where fitting in with social expectations often means living a lie.

 Many introvert Empaths prefer not to be the centre of attention and often dislike networking, small talk and fake friendliness.
 But as this is an expected way to progress in the modern world it can leave a number of Empaths at odds with themselves.

-Some may believe their lack of social skills is down to shyness, but there is a considerable difference between being shy and being introvert.
+Some may believe their lack of social skills is down to shyness, but there is much difference between being shy and being introvert.

-The thing is, an introvert prefers to be on the outside of a group rather than in the heart of it and likes to listen and observe as opposed to taking centre stage, especially when with people they are not overly familiar with.
+The thing is, an introvert prefers to be on the outside of a group and not in the heart of it, they like to listen and observe as opposed to taking centre stage, especially when with people they are not overly familiar with.

 It is understandable to see why an Empath may consider introvert mannerisms to hold them back in life.
 But they’re really quite an asset to have.